djalbat/yapp/README.md

 Yapp supports [FiraCode](https://github.com/tonsky/FiraCode) by default, so you need to provide the necessary font files if you want this.
 These can be found in the `css/` directory and can be copied as-is to the necessary file folder, server, etc. Additionally, there is a small squiggle image that is used to highlight error.
 This should also be supplied, or just do without the squiggle.

 ## Getting started

-**If you simply want to see Yapp in action without further ado**, then clone this repository, open the `index.html` file and choose a language.
-Otherwise read on.

-### Using Yapp standalone

 The following will mount Yapp and render the necessary styles: